civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 97

-  ****(1)**** The Minister must respond, with reasons and within the prescribed time limit, to any request that an assessment referred to in section `92`, `93` or `95` be conducted.
+  **(1)** The Minister must respond, with reasons and within the prescribed time limit, to any request that an assessment referred to in section `92`, `93` or `95` be conducted.
 The Minister must ensure that his or her response is posted on the Internet site.

   **(2)** When conducting an assessment referred to in section 92, 93 or 95, the Agency or committee, as the case may be, must take into account any scientific information and Indigenous knowledge provided with respect to the assessment.

 ### Section 98

-**Subject to section 119**, the Agency, or the committee, must ensure that the information that it uses when conducting an assessment referred to in section `92`, `93` or `95` is made available to the public.
+Subject to section 119, the Agency, or the committee, must ensure that the information that it uses when conducting an assessment referred to in section `92`, `93` or `95` is made available to the public.

 ### Section 99

-The Agency, or the committee, must ensure that the public is provided with an opportunity to participate **meaningfully, within the time period specified by the Agency or committee, as the case may be**, in any assessment referred to in section `92`, `93` or `95` that it conducts.
+The Agency, or the committee, must ensure that the public is provided with an opportunity to participate meaningfully, within the time period specified by the Agency or committee, as the case may be, in any assessment referred to in section `92`, `93` or `95` that it conducts.

 ### Section 100